helmedeiros/bre-go/README.md

 - **`engine.WithCorrelationID(ctx, id)` and `engine.CorrelationIDFromContext(ctx)`.** Stable since v0.4.0.
 Standard context-key helpers for stamping a request-scoped identifier; `ConditionContext` / `ActionContext` callbacks read the ID inside `Execute`.
 - **`engine/parser` package.** Stable since v0.5.0.
 Compiles expression strings (`==`, `!=`, `IN`, `NOT IN`, `AND`, `OR`, `NOT`) into `Predicate`s, with `AsCondition` bridging them to `Rule.Condition`.
 String literals only; numeric and boolean literals stay out of scope until a real caller asks.
 - **Typed `parser.Condition` tree (`StringCondition`, `SetCondition`, `AndCondition`, `OrCondition`, `NotCondition`).** Stable since v0.6.0. `ParseToCondition` returns an inspectable / marshallable tree; `AsRuleCondition` bridges typed Conditions to `Rule.Condition`.
 Op constants (`OpEq`, `OpNeq`, `OpIn`, `OpNotIn`) for ergonomics.
+- **`engine/indexed.Engine`.** Stable since v0.8.0.
+Sub-linear first-match adapter.
+Rules carry `Match parser.Condition` (pure conjunctions of `OpEq` `StringCondition`s; AddRule rejects anything else with `ErrNonIndexableCondition`).
+Execute is O(K) hash lookups where K is the number of distinct key-sets registered.
+Live perf-bar tests gate any future change that would weaken the headline claim.

 What may still change: